evbernardes/Origami_Patterns/README.md

 # Origami Patterns
-Inkscape extension that creates origami tesselation patterns, create for the Origabot project
+Inkscape extension that creates origami tesselation patterns.

 ## Installation:
 To install a new extension, download and unpack the archive file.
 Copy the files into the directory listed at `Edit > Preferences > System: User extensions`